Propose a Class

 • Program runs from mid-June through July (exact dates determined each year)

-• Each half-day we offer three separate classes drawing upon four threads: woodworking, sewing, visual art and an inventions thread that can include electricity, kinesis, etc.
+• Each half-day we offer three separate classes drawing upon four threads: woodworking, sewing, visual art and an inventions thread that can include electricity, engineering, kinesis, etc.

 • Because some children attend for multiple weeks, we offer something different each week, even if it has the same name.
 For example, woodworking can be Wooden Boats one week, Go-Carts one week, a model house one week, multiple projects involving moving parts one week.